-American Politics is driven by debate.
-Americans are divided over their foreign policy.
-Over social issues such as race and abortion, the U.S. has embarked upon debates so heated that they're sometimes referred to as the "culture wars".
-Then there are ongoing contests over areas such as education and environmental policy.
-This module will introduce to many of these debates.
+American Politics is driven by debate over contested issues.
+Americans are divided over their foreign policy, over social issues such as race and abortion, and the U.S. has embarked upon debates so heated that they're sometimes referred to as the 'culture wars'.
+There are also ongoing contests over areas such as education and environmental policy.
+This module will introduce students to many of these debates.
 Each week, we look at a new policy area and get you to debate the rights and wrongs of current U.S. policy and where it should go next.
 The module also serves to introduce you to the subject of American Politics - it's all pitched at those new to the topic.
-Much of the module depends on your presentations, advocating one side or the other of a debate in a key policy area.
+The module depends on your presentations, advocating one side or the other of a debate in a key policy area.
 Over the semester, you should learn about a series of policy debates, who's advocating what and develop your skills in presentation and argument.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/pir-10039/lists

 1. The module will introduce students to a number of high-profile public policy issues in American politics and the debates surrounding those issues.2.
-The module will develop students' ability to present, advocate, research a case and discern between different qualities of research source.
+The module will develop students ability to present, advocate, research an argument.

 Intended Learning Outcomes